pittsburghmodular/NullVentana/README.md

 - **DETACH / ATTACH** — the pop-out panel, see above.
 - **RESEED** — new random seed; generated shapes rebuild with a different layout (all three shape slots).
 - **BEAT RESEED** — reseeds automatically on every detected kick.
 Turns the mic on if needed.

-- **MIC** — turns the audio input on/off.
+The **MIC ON/OFF** button lives in AUDIO INPUT (section 11).

 ---

 ## 3. Modulation: the MOD DEPTH / LFO RATE / AUDIO MOD groups

-Most sliders — every effect, and each layer's DENSITY, RATE OF CHANGE and MIX — have a small indented group under them with three sub-sliders.
+Most sliders — every effect, each layer's DENSITY, RATE OF CHANGE and MIX, and the image's SIZE — have a small indented group under them with three sub-sliders.
 These modulate the parent slider around its current value:

 - **MOD DEPTH** (-100% … +100%) — how far an LFO swings the parameter.
 Negative values invert the swing.
 0% = off.
 - **LFO RATE** (0.02 Hz … 5 Hz) — speed of that LFO.
 Around 0.1 Hz is a slow breathe; 2–5 Hz is a flicker.